DANS-KNAW/easy-fedora-to-bag/docs/index.md

 Furthermore, a `<log-file>` is generated in csv format with the following headers:

     easy-dataset-id  input easy-dataset-id
-    UUID             UUID created for the resulting AIP doi              doi as it appears in the EMD depositor        EASY-User-Account of the depositor of the dataset transformation   transformation used
+    UUID             UUID created for the resulting package of the specified output format doi              doi as it appears in the EMD depositor        EASY-User-Account of the depositor of the dataset transformation   transformation used